ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_hdr_metadata.md

 ## <a href="#_issues" class="anchor"></a>Issues

-1\) Do we need a query function?
+1\) Do we need a query function for the currently specified metadata?

-**PROPOSED**: No, Vulkan does not provide queries for state that the application can track on its own.
+No, Vulkan does not provide queries for state that the application can track on its own.

-2\) Should we specify default if not specified by the application?
+2\) Should we specify default metadata if not specified by the application?

-**PROPOSED**: No, that leaves the default up to the display.
+No, the metadata is optional and the absence of the metadata is well-defined.

 ## <a href="#_version_history" class="anchor"></a>Version History